spencerhcheng/holberton-system_engineering-devops/w3/d3/lecture_notes.md

 concatenate("1","2",add5ToAnswer); // What will this return?
 ```

-## Array.prototype.forEach
+## `Array.prototype.forEach`

 So far, in order to iterate through an array, we've used the for-loop.
 Now that
 we know about callbacks, it's time to introduce another method that allows us
 to iterate through arrays: `Array.prototype.forEach`.
-This method accepts a callback and an optional 'thisArg'.
+This method accepts a callback and an optional `thisArg`.

 The callback will be passed three arguments: